Science Department

 Credit: 1.0, Full Year

-Prerequisite: Successful completion of Physics and Science Department Placement
+Prerequisite: Successful completion of Physics or Physics M and Science Department Placement and concurrent enrollment in Algebra 2 or Honors Alg 2/Trig

 AP Chemistry